2025 APPLICATION PERIOD IS NOW CLOSED.

 • The report will include a photo of the intern at work.

-• Award winners must also provide proof that the $5,000 award was directly used to fund the internship and not any other City services/programs or personnel.
+• Award winners must also provide proof that the $5,000 award was directly used to fund the internship and not any other city services/programs or personnel.

 Past winners: